Best Chest Exercises & Workouts for Women

 • Lie down on a flat workout bench, with your torso facing the ceiling and a dumbbell in each hand.
 Keep your arms extended in front of your chest towards the ceiling with your palms facing in towards one another.

-• Collectively lower your arms out to either side in a semi-circular fashion until your arms are level with the bench and at a 90 degree angle to the bench.
+• Collectively lower your arms out to either side in a semi-circular fashion until your arms are level with the bench and at a 90-degree angle to the bench.
 Always keep a slight bend in your elbows.

 • Now, raise your arms back up towards the ceiling in a semi-circular fashion to their starting point.
 This is one repetition.